pavla-martinkova/osprinciples/open-access-en.md

 👉 Tool for checking journals‘ policies [Open Policy Finder](https://openpolicyfinder.jisc.ac.uk/)

-#### Characteristics of a compliant journal
- - Publisher's terms and conditions allow the author to retain copyright ownership.
- - The article will be published with a CC BY 4.0 license (in case of Gold, Hybrid or Diamond journal).
- - Publisher allows for the Author Accepted Manuscript or the final version of the article to be deposited in a repository under a CC BY 4.0 license immediately after publication (no embargo period).

 ### 2) Submitting the article
 Create a screenshot or archive the email communication to prove the date of submission.
 The date must be after the start of your contract with the project.